BrannanC/react_simple_wallet/README.md

 ## Building the frontend
 - [ ] Run `cd client` followed by `npm install` or `yarn` to install dependencies.
 - [ ] Clean up the unused code in App.js and start building!
+- [ ] Run `npm run start` or `yarn start` to build the app and serve it on http://localhost:3000

 ### At a minimum you will want to
 - [ ] Display Wallet balance